-The General Medicine Inpatient Initiative (GEMINI) works with hospitals to collect, format, standardize and analyze clinical data with the aim of improving how healthcare is delivered.
+The GEMINI study collects, formats, standardizes and analyzes clinical data from hospitals with the aim of improving how healthcare is delivered.
 GEMINI is a unique big data collaborative supporting cutting-edge quality improvement and research projects.
 Our team of clinicians, researchers and data scientists generate novel insights about acute and chronic diseases and highlight opportunities to make hospital care safer and more effective.

-GEMINI supports the Ontario General Medicine Quality Improvement Network (GeMQIN), a program of Ontario Health (Quality).
+Data collected from the GEMINI study supports the Ontario General Medicine Quality Improvement Network (GeMQIN), a program of Ontario Health (Quality).
 This network brings general medicine physicians and care teams together to learn new ways to improve patient care and reduce variation in care.
 It also helps to address provincial priorities such as reducing hallway health care.

-With these key partners, the GEMINI team leads initiatives in big data analytics and research that support clinical care improvement.
+With these key partners, the GEMINI team leads initiatives in big data analytics and artificial intelligence that support clinical care improvement.
 Interested in becoming a GEMINI partner?
 Contact us today!

 By the numbers

 1+ billion data points